mjanssen/graduation-frontend-setups/README.md

 ## All right, how can I use it?

 The only requirement is having node.js installed [check it out here](https://nodejs.org/en/).
-If you want to use yarn, [an awesome npm alternative](https://yarnpkg.com/en/)), no problem!
+If you want to use yarn ([an awesome npm alternative](https://yarnpkg.com/en/)), no problem, got you covered!
-Got you covered bro ;)

 - Clone this git repo: `git clone https://github.com/mjanssen/graduation-frontend-setups.git`
 - Enter the directory and run `npm install` / `yarn install`